POLI-111 American Government & Politics

 POLI-321 European Union

-Examines the post-World War II development, institutional structure, and policies of the European Union and its predecessors in the movement toward European integration.
+Examines the post-World War II development, institutional structure, and policies of the European Union and its predecessors in the movement toward European integration, with special emphasis on the current situation.
+Same as HIST-321.

 POLI-331 American Foreign Policy

 Studies the formation and implementation of U.S. foreign policy.
-Focuses on both the role of the U.S. in the post-WW II era and current foreign and security policy issues.
+Focuses on both the role of the U.S. in the post-World War II era and current foreign and security policy issues.

 POLI-333 Development, Globalization and Society

 A study of the relationship between economic development paradigms, institutions and groups in society.
-It focuses on the international economic relationships, world order and the resultant social and political conflict.
+The course focuses on the international economic relationships, world order and the resultant social and political conflict.
 More specifically, this course examines how global economic development policy since the 1960s has influenced relations between states, major institutions, organizations and social groupings in both the developed and the developing world.
+Same as SOCI-333.
+Prerequisite: Junior standing and either SOCI-101 or ANTH-162.

 POLI-334 International Organizations and Law

 A study of the ways of managing the issues that arise from increasing interdependence among nation-states.
-It explores the consequences of the growth of international organizations and the proliferation of treaties in areas of security; economics; the environment; and political, social, and human rights.
+The course explores the consequences of the growth of international organizations and the proliferation of treaties in areas of security; economics; the environment; and political, social, and human rights.
 Primary attention is devoted to international governmental organizations, especially the United Nations and the World Court, but international non-governmental organizations (e.g. Amnesty International and Greenpeace) are also considered.
+There are no prerequisites; however, POLI-131 or POLI-133 is recommended.

 POLI-335 War and Politics

 Analyzes issues of war and conflict in the international system, largely from a theoretical perspective.
-Students will examine the questions of why states go to war, how wars can be prevented, how states fight wars, and how wars end.
-Case studies of wars, including World War II and the Gulf War, will be studied.
+Students will examine the questions of why states go to war, how wars can be prevented, how states fight wars, and how such conflicts end.
+Case studies of wars, including World War II and the current wars in Iraq and Afghanistan, will be studied.
 Arms control, terrorism, and peacekeeping are also discussed.
+There are no prerequisites; however, POLI-131 or POLI-133 is recommended.

 POLI-338 International Political Economy